 5 yearly

-Stationary Office equipment such as Printers, laminators etc
+Stationary office equipment such as printers and laminators

 5 yearly

-In accordance with Appendix 1 dependent on the type of Hostile or Non-Hostile area
+In accordance with Appendix 2 or table 2.4 of AS/NZS 3760:2022 In-service safety inspection and testing of electrical equipment dependent on the type of hostile or non-hostile area